scorpion00100/holbertonschool-validation/module3_task1/README.md

 * `clean`
 * `help`

-## Workflow
+## Build Workflow

-* Clone the repository (checkout)
+* The workflow is executed into an Ubuntu 22.04 execution environment
-* Change to the appropriate directory and execute make help
+* Required tools are installed prior to any make target, by executing the script setup.sh